Do It for Love (Hall & Oates album)

-Do It for Love is the sixteenth studio album by pop music duo Hall & Oates, released on February 11, 2003 through U-Watch Records and Sanctuary Records.
+Do It for Love is the sixteenth studio album by pop rock duo Daryl Hall & John Oates, released on February 11, 2003, through U-Watch Records and Sanctuary Records.
 The title track peaked at No. 1 on Adult Contemporary charts making it the eighth No. 1 hit of their career, with "Forever For You", "Man on a Mission", and "Getaway Car" all charted as well.
 It was their first album of all-new material in six years and their last full album of original material.

 "Getaway Car" was also recorded by country acts Susan Ashton, 4 Runner, and The Jenkins, as well as R&B group Dakota Moon.
 The Jenkins' version was a No. 38 Hot Country Songs hit in 2004.